foggerty/thebook/Chapters/Chapter7.md

 ## Translators' Comment

-### 1. The Masters of Archery and the Great Masters
+### i.
+The Masters of Archery and the Great Masters

 A Persian ruler of the Sasanid dynasty, Bahrām Gūr, or Vahram V (A.D.
 420-38), is frequently accorded a prominent position in archery literature.
 In the works of poets and illuminators (mainly Persian) his legendary feats as an archer and hunter are a commonplace.
 He is 'Bahrám, that great Hunter’ whose name is known to many through Fitzgerald's *Rubáiyát of Omar Khayyán*.
 In technical writings certain styles of shooting and points of technique are not infrequently ascribed to, or associated with, the Sasanid kings, and in this connection the names of Ardashir (Ardashir I, son of Papak, A.D.
 226-41) and Khusraw (Chosroes I, A.D.
 531-79) are to be found in addition to that of Bahrām Gūr.